|

 is now well accepted that women's risk of atherosclerosis

-similar phenomenon occurs in men as their testosterone
+suggests that a similar phenomenon occurs in men as

 between low-testosterone levels and an increase in